MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/customize-the-look-and-feel-of-your-portal.md

 ## Before you begin

-Login to your Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) then select **Settings** from the left navigation panel.
+Sign in to your Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) then select **Settings** from the left navigation panel.

 ![Settings option](../media/image%28379%29.png)

 ## Set your portal name

-Select **General** and enter the name under the Portal name field.
+Select **General** and enter the name under the portal name field.
 Your portal name will appear on the title bar of your browser.
 ![Set your portal name](../media/image%28263%29.png)

 ## Set your privacy terms